Small Claims Court (Ontario) Law

 Rules of Civil Procedure, R61

-As well, the Divisional court has published a general guide on it's appeal procedures: "Guide to Appeals in Divisional Court"] (see the .pdf file of that name at that link).
+As well, the Divisional court has published a general guide on it's appeal procedures: "Guide to Appeals in Divisional Court"].

 (b) Time Limit to File Appeal